-- a.
-All Cadets present for the JPA visit will participate in In-Ranks.
-In-Ranks will be Cadet led and in accordance with the instructions in this appendix and CCR 145-2. - b.
+All Cadets present for the JPA visit will participate in in-ranks.
+In-ranks will be Cadet led and in accordance with the instructions in this appendix and CCR 145-2.

 Personal appearance and grooming should meet or exceed established unit standards.
 At a minimum, hair (both male and female) will be well groomed, and must not extend below the uniform collar.
-Hairstyles will be such that the appropriate headgear can be properly worn. - c.
-During the In-Ranks, the uniform will be Class A or B or distinctive uniform for Military Institute units.
+Hairstyles will be such that the appropriate headgear can be properly worn.

+During the in-ranks, the uniform will be Class "A" or "B" or distinctive uniform for Military Institute units.
 Brigade must approve the type of uniform worn during the JPA.
-Other uniforms like drill, color guard or any other uniform is unauthorized during the In-Ranks.
+Other uniforms like drill, color guard or any other uniform is unauthorized during the in-ranks.
 Uniforms must be clean, pressed, and in good repair.
 Insignias, metal accoutrements and accessories, authorized by CCR 145-2 are the only awards that may be worn on the uniform during the JPA.
-All awards and decorations must be properly placed on the Class A and Class B uniforms; brass and shoes/boots should be cleaned and shined IAW CCR 145-2.
-Cadets must wear headgear for the In-Ranks. - d.
-Cadets not wearing a uniform will be assessed six (6) uniform deficiencies, unless there is a valid reason for not wearing the uniform; i.e., newly enrolled cadets, cadets who have grown out of their uniforms or damaged their uniforms.
-Instructor must prove uniforms are on order. - e.
+All awards and decorations must be properly placed on the Class "A" and Class "B" uniforms; brass and shoes/boots should be cleaned and shined IAW CCR 145-2.
+Cadets must wear headgear for the in-ranks.

+Cadets not wearing a uniform will be assessed six (6) uniform deficiencies, unless there is a valid reason for not wearing the uniform (i.e., newly enrolled Cadets, Cadets who have grown out of their uniforms or damaged their uniforms).
+Instructor must prove uniforms are on order.

 Cadets are expected to answer graded questions.

-2. Examples.
+Examples.

 a.
-Possible (Number of cadets inspected times 6) minus total deficiencies divided by possible times 80:
+Possible (Number of Cadets inspected times 6) minus total deficiencies divided by possible points times 80:

-Example: 88 cadets inspected
+Example: 88 Cadets inspected

 b.
-Possible (Number of cadets questioned times 3) minus total incorrect answers by possible times 20:
+Possible (Number of Cadets questioned times 3) minus total incorrect answers divided by possible points times 20:

-Example: 88 cadets questioned
+Example: 88 Cadets questioned